General Election: Reform UK leader tears up TUV pact by endorsing DUP candidates - including Jim Allister's rival

 However, it also raises awkward questions for the DUP, who only weeks ago called Reform UK the “paymaster for unionist division” – but now welcome the party’s endorsement.

-The DUP has also attacked Reform UK members such as Ben Habib and Ann Widdecombe for voting for the Protocol in Brussels, something Nigel Farage also did.
+The DUP has also attacked Reform UK members such as Ben Habib and Ann Widdecombe for voting for the protocol in Brussels.
+They were following Mr Farage’s Brexit Party’s position.

 “Some people know how to build relationships and deliver results, others just talk about the problems.

-The TUV had formed an electoral alliance with Reform UK ahead of July’s poll and is standing in 14 constituencies in Northern Ireland.

-Reform’s pact with the TUV was announced by the party’s then-leader Richard Tice in March this year.

-However, on 3rd June the Electoral Commission rejected joint TUV-Reform UK branding on the ballot paper, stating it was “likely to mislead voters as to the effect of their vote”.
+On June 3 the Electoral Commission rejected joint TUV-Reform UK branding on the ballot paper, stating it was “likely to mislead voters as to the effect of their vote”.

 Comment Guidelines